Sources of Financial Aid

 Must be Pell eligible to receive; range from $100 to $1000; does not have to be repaid.

-A need-based loan with a low variable interest rate (4.66% effective 7/1/14); interest is federally subsidized while student is enrolled; repayment deferred until 6 months after graduation or withdrawal; maximum dollar amounts: $3500 (1st year); $4500 (2nd year); $5500 (3rd and 4th years); Students must complete a Master Promissory Note at www.studentloans.gov.
+A need-based loan with a low variable interest rate (determined July 1 of each year); interest is federally subsidized while student is enrolled; repayment deferred until 6 months after graduation or withdrawal; maximum dollar amounts: $3500 (1st year); $4500 (2nd year); $5500 (3rd and 4th years); Students must complete an Entrance Counseling form and a Master Promissory Note at www.studentaid.gov.
 MMA will certify student enrollment status and loan amount.

-Unsubsidized Stafford loans – borrower is responsible for interest (4.66%); – $2000 available to ALL students; – independent students are eligible for additional unsubsidized Stafford loan amounts.
-Students must complete a Master Promissory Note at www.studentloans.gov.
+Unsubsidized Stafford loans – borrower is responsible for interest; – $2000 available to ALL students; – independent students are eligible for additional unsubsidized Stafford loan amounts.
+Students must complete an Entrance Counseling form and a Master Promissory Note at www.studentaid.gov.

 Parent Loan of Undergraduate Students (PLUS)

 The federal PLUS program helps parents assist their dependent children in meeting the costs of higher education.
 Under the federal PLUS program, parents are the actual borrowers.
 Parents are eligible to borrow up to the Cost of Attendance minus any financial aid the student is eligible to receive.
-Parents must complete a Master Promissory Note at www.studentloans.gov and complete a PLUS Loan Supplement form.
+Parents must complete a Master Promissory Note at www.studentaid.gov.
 If a parent is denied a Parent Direct PLUS Loan based on credit, the student may be eligible for additional Unsubsidized Stafford Loans.

 III.
 Work Study

 Work study is money earned while attending school; does not have to be repaid; on campus or community service employment.
-Students earn bi-weekly paychecks, and may work up to 20 hours a week; wages range from $7.50 to $11.00 an hour.
+Students earn bi-weekly paychecks, and may work up to 20 hours a week; wages are based on the current State of Maine minimum wage rate.

 IV.
 Veteran’s Tuition Benefits at MMA